Trevor Kirczenow: Federal politics

 Kirczenow was the first openly transgender candidate to have been nominated by a major Canadian political party for a federal election.
-He ran for the Liberal Party candidate for Provencher in the 2019 Canadian federal election and the 2021 Canadian federal election, finishing second both times.
+He ran for the Liberal Party candidate for Provencher in the 2019 Canadian federal election, the 2021 Canadian federal election, and the 2025 Canadian federal election, finishing second each time.

 Pregnancy and birth

 Having been assigned female at birth, Kirczenow transitioned to male by taking testosterone and undergoing chest surgery.
 When he and his partner decided to start a family, on advice from a doctor, Kirczenow stopped hormone therapy and was able to become pregnant.
 Although Kirczenow did not plan to breastfeed and assumed it would not be possible, he decided to try after learning that "even a small amount of milk could be really valuable to my baby," and that "breastfeeding is about more than the milk.
 It can be a relationship too and a whole way of parenting."

 Application for La Leche League leadership

 Before his child was born, Kirczenow (under his married name, MacDonald), sought peer-to-peer support from his local chapter of La Leche League (LLL), the international breastfeeding organization.
 He was later asked to assume a volunteer leadership position.
 However, La Leche League Canada (LLLC) rejected his query, saying "the topic has never arisen in the 56-year history of our organization" and "since an LLLC leader is a mother who breastfed a baby, a man cannot become an LLLC leader."

 The board of La Leche League International (LLLI) reviewed the policy, citing its mandate to be a "nondiscriminatory service organization."
 A year later, they revised their policy to allow leaders to serve no matter their gender.
 LLLI spokesperson Diana West commented, "It was thought that only women could breastfeed.
 Once it became clear it wasn’t as straightforward as that, the policy had to change.
 We’re just trying to be on the right side of history.
 Yes, we took a year to do it, but we did it in a way that was fair and unequivocal."

 In 2016, Kirczenow became the first-ever transgender man to be accredited as a La Leche League leader.
 LLLI said to other leaders: "We recognize that any breastfeeding parent, regardless of whether they self-identify as a mother or father, should be – and is now – welcome to investigate LLL Leadership.
 There are other prerequisites that a potential Leader needs to satisfy, but being a woman isn't one of them.”